that is focusing on the consequences of climate change and human activity on the water bodies of the Drâa River Basin.

-The basin is characterized by a dry climate and intermittent rivers rivers that periodically cease to flow and is subject to many hydrological changes due to climate change and different forms of water abstraction and land use.
+The basin is characterized by a dry climate and intermittent rivers that periodically cease to flow.
+It is subject to many hydrological changes due to climate change and different forms of water abstraction and land use.

 Climate change, the overuse of water resources and falling groundwater levels contribute to increasing salinization of soils and water bodies in the Drâa River Basin.